Cat Mother & the All Night Newsboys: History

-The single and the band's first album, The Street Giveth and the Street Taketh Away, were produced by Jimi Hendrix.
+The single and the band's debut album, The Street Giveth and the Street Taketh Away, were produced by Jimi Hendrix.
 The association with Hendrix came through the band meeting him in New York City.
 Cat Mother was initially managed by Michael Jeffery, who also managed Hendrix.
 Cat Mother opened for Hendrix on several occasions, as a result.
 Other notable early appearances included playing at the Toronto Rock and Roll Revival, the historic concert headlined by The Doors, where John Lennon and The Plastic Ono Band appeared in a surprise performance.

 Other popular songs by the band included "Track in A" and "Strike a Match and Light Another."
 However, the band's principal chart success remained "Good Old Rock 'n' Roll", a work not representative of the diversity of its sound but rather the group's ability in original, late 50s rock style.
 Similar to contemporaries Moby Grape, Poco and the post-1967 Byrds, as well as predating the Eagles, Cat Mother was one of the first rock bands to blend rock and country music.

 As part of the band's actions to sever ties with manager Michael Jeffery, the group relocated to San Francisco in 1970, and later settled in the Mendocino area.
 By the time of their 1970 second album, Albion Doo-Wah, they were joined by Jay Ungar (violin, mandolin, guitar, & vocals), Paul Johnson (guitar), and special guest Lyndon Lee Hardy (vocals on two songs).
 The third album, Cat Mother, released in 1972, featured Michaels, Smith and Equine joined by Charlie Prichard (lead & slide guitar) and Steve Davidson (congas & percussion).
 By the time of the band's final album, Last Chance Dance, in 1973, Charlie Prichard had been replaced by Charlie Harcourt on guitar, harmonica and vocals.
 The band continued to perform until 1977.

-Michaels, Smith Packer, Chin, Ungar, Johnson Prichard, Davidson and Harcourt all continued in music.
+Michaels, Smith Packer, Chin, Ungar, Johnson, Prichard, Davidson and Harcourt all continued in music.
 (As of November 2020, Michael Equine is alive and the last remaining corporate officer of the band.)

 The Street Giveth ... and the Street Taketh Away and Albion Doo-Wah are available through streaming services and as a digital downloads.